MicrosoftDocs/azure-docs/articles/backup/sap-ase-database-restore.md

 If CRR is enabled, you can view the backup items in the secondary region.

-1. In the Azure portal, go to **Recovery Services vault**, and then select **Backup items**.
+1. Go to **Recovery Services vault**, and then select **Backup items**.
 2. Select **Secondary Region** to view the items in the secondary region.

 ## Restore in the secondary region

 The secondary region restore user experience is similar to the primary region restore user experience.
-When you configure the details on the **Restore Configuration** pane, you're prompted to provide only secondary region parameters.
+When you configure the details on the **Restore Configuration** blade, you're prompted to provide only secondary region parameters.
 A vault should exist in the secondary region, and the SAP ASE server should be registered to the vault in the secondary region.

 >[!Note]
 > After the restore is triggered and in the data transfer phase, the restore job can't be cancelled.<br>